 - a car rear tent – especially if you’re somewhere hot, the shade will be much appreciated.

 - camping chairs and a camping folding table

 - Window shades / curtains – these magnetic ones are very handy + good to use.
 You’ll enjoy the privacy, trust me.

 - window bug shield – some kind of mesh allowing you to let air in and moisture and bugs out.
-This simple solution will do the trick or check this one if you want something more sturdy.
+This simple solution will do the trick (make sure it’ll fit your door size + it doesn’t fit sliding doors).
 And if you’re into DIY, check this idea out.

 - First aid kit (if it’s not required in your car by law, it’s still good to have one with you)

 Make sure you have some basic tools and spares should you run into trouble on the road.
 This also depends on where you are travelling and how old your car is.
 A new car doesn’t need that much maintenance (or it’s so hard you wouldn’t do it anyway), and travelling in a developed country means you can probably always find what you need even if you forget it – so only take the essentials for your specific trip.
 You might need more spare bulbs, petrol, tools or a spare tire if you’re going offroad away from civilisation.

 Car camping essentials – printable checklist to download: